lucidrains/phenaki-pytorch/README.md

     phenaki = phenaki,
     batch_size = 4,
     grad_accum_every = 4,
-    train_on_images = False,  # if your mock dataset above return (images, caption) pairs, set this to True dataset = dataset,        # pass in your dataset here sample_texts = [          # list of captions for sampling 'a whale breaching from afar',
+    train_on_images = False, # if your mock dataset above return (images, caption) pairs, set this to True dataset = dataset,       # pass in your dataset here sample_texts_file_path = '/path/to/captions.txt' # each caption should be on a new line, during sampling, will be randomly drawn
-        'young girl blowing out candles on her birthday cake', 'fireworks with blue and green sparkles'
-    ]
 )

 trainer.train()